ashwinbabu888/Sudoku-Solver/README.md

 # Sudoku-Solver
-A sudoku solver that uses a backtracking (recursive) algorithm to instantly solve any possible Sudoku puzzle of any difficulty.
+A sudoku solver that uses a an AI backtracking (recursive) algorithm to instantly solve any possible Sudoku puzzle of any difficulty.